Independent American Party of Nevada: 2010s

 In the 2010 elections, three Independent American Party candidates were elected to local offices and one was re-elected.
 Several IAPN candidates also performed well in various state and legislative elections, including the election for Nevada State Assembly, District 33, where Janine Hansen won 30.81% of the vote and placed second in a three-way race.
 The IAP candidate for State Attorney General, Joel Hansen, also secured 7.81% of the vote.

-As of the Close of Registration, October 2010, the Independent American Party had a total number of 62,724 registered voters in the Party.
+At the close of registration in October 2010, the Independent American Party had a total number of 62,724 registered voters in the Party.

 On October 25, 2013, the party membership experienced a small split with some members staying with the Independent American Party of Nevada and others forming a new Constitution Party of Nevada.